 2. Figure out what forced the review from the customer:

 Read the review thoroughly and don’t ignore it.
 Try understanding what is being said but also think about what is left unsaid.
-Maybe the customer had some very specific needs which were not being met.
+Maybe the customer had some very specific needs that were not being met.
 An example could be that an aged customer could not get a room on the ground floor due to no vacancy.
 You may figure out how you can improve on these parameters the next time.
 While making a booking, you may confirm the age or preference of the customer to avoid such issues.

 3. Take ownership: